jordanburke/angular-help-overlay/README.md

 Angular Wrapper for [chardin.js](https://github.com/heelhook/chardin.js "Chardin.js") instruction overlay which was inspired by the "new" Gmail composer tour.

 Include the angular-help-overlay js file (min or source), chardin.js, and chardin.css.
+If you are using grunt and using a bowerInstall task, you probably will still need to manually include chardin.js and chardin.css yourself, however the angular-help-overlay should be injected just fine.

-Then install the module to your app:
+Next, install the module to your app:

 ```
 angular.module('YourApp', ['angulartics', 'angularHelpOverlay'])